Printed rulebooks are available from Carol Lorenzon, email: firstname.lastname@example.org

 1. The event secretary or a designated assistant to the secretary must be present throughout the event.
 The judge must be provided with an assistant or assistants to serve as scribe and timer.
 The event secretary and the judge must have a copy of the current AHBA rules with them at the event.
 A copy of the rulebook can be obtained by contacting the AHBA Secretary.
 Rules can also be found at: http://www.ahba-herding.org.

 2. A designated stock supervisor must be in charge of the stock and must be present throughout the event.
 There must be a designated course director, whose responsibility is to see that the course is set correctly for each class.

-3. Total entries per day are not to exceed 40 dogs per judge for trials and Junior Herding Dog tests, 25 per day for Herding Capability Tests.
+3. Total entries per day are not to exceed 50 dogs per judge for trials and Junior Herding Dog tests, 25 per day for Herding Capability Tests, not to exceed eight hours of judging per say.
 If a tester is also judging a trial or Junior Herding Dog Test on the same day as a Herding Capability Test, the total number of entries for the trial and for the test must be reduced accordingly.

 4. Waiting dogs and people must keep a sufficient distance from the arena where a run is taking place.
 There shall be no outside interference or double-handling.